 by Allison Osmond, MD FRCPC

-Pathologists divide actinic keratosis in groups called variants based on how the cells look under the microscope.
+Pathologists divide AK into groups called variants based on how the cells look under the microscope.
 The most common variants of AK are called acantholytic, pigmented, hypertrophic, and Bowenoid.

 Bowenoid type AK is important because it is associated with a higher risk of changing into a type of cancer called squamous cell carcinoma over time.
 For this reason, Bowenoid type AK needs to be completely removed in order to reduce the risk of developing cancer.